george24601/notes/devOps/k8s/misc.md

 Using a logging agent in a sidecar container can lead to significant resource consumption.
 Moreover, you won’t be able to access those logs using kubectl logs command, because they are not controlled by the kubelet.

+### Annotation

+ In contrast, annotations are not used to identify and select objects.
+The metadata in an annotation can be small or large, structured or unstructured, and can include characters not permitted by labels.